For information please contact:

 CECs help guarantee that parents have input into how our City’s public schools are run.
-Each CEC consists of 12 members who serve as volunteers and provide hands-on leadership and support for their district’s public schools.
+Each CEC consists of 12 members (9 elected members, 2 appointed by the Borough President and 1 non-voting high school student appointed by the superintendent) who serve as volunteers and provide hands-on leadership and support for their district’s public schools.

-Anyone interested in applying to be a 2015-2016 Borough President Appointee must submit an application with Borough President Katz’s office by April 30, 2015.
-Applications are available on the left to download and will be accepted either via e-mail at email@example.com, in-person or by regular mail.
+Anyone interested in applying to be a 2017-2019 Borough President Appointee must submit an application with Borough President Katz’s office by May 22, 2017.
+Applications are available below to download and will be accepted either via e-mail at email@example.com, in-person or by regular mail.